 Head & Shoulders vs. Three-Quarter or Full Length

 As the name implies, a headshot is normally just that, chest up.
 This is super important today with online casting services where casting directors are scrolling through hundreds, or even thousands of thumbnails online.

 Ideally, your face fills the frame, allowing your eyes to draw the viewer in and want to see more.
-A photo that is too widely cropped is going to get lost is a blur as the view scrolls through page after page.
+A photo that is too widely cropped is going to get lost is a blur as the viewer scrolls through page after page.
 I’ve often heard casting directors refer to this as “scroll blindness”.
 And it’s not about trying to stand-out as much as just being yourself – clear and close up.
 You want the casting director to notice you IF you are the type they are looking for at this moment.

-Photos that show more of your body, three-quarter or full-length, is typically used for models, but not for actors.
+Photos that show more of your body, three-quarter or full-length, are typically used for models, but not as much for actors.
 These can be useful to have as well if you have a really unique body type or feature that you are selling, such as bikini-babe, body builder, are heavily tattooed, or perhaps are differently abled.

 Serious or Smile?

 This would really depend on your character type and what type of roles you are hoping to book with this shot.
 Generally, commercial shots tend to be a little more smiley, quirky or charactery, and theatrical shots convey more of a character, and yes, tend to be a little more dramatic and serious.
 This can change though if you are primarily a comedy actor.

 Ultimately commercial shots are about sales, and conveying a warmth and engagement that says “Yes, I’m going to sell your product!”.
 Theatrical headshots should show someone that we could watch on TV week after week; a fully fleshed out human being.
 Going for sitcoms?
 A smiling shot is a great idea!
 Playing the bad guy or drug addict, maybe not 🙂